 We’re all living in the technological age and most if not everyone is engaged in social media in one form or another.
 The problem may present itself in not that you are using social media, but what you have on your social media.
-What you post of your Facebook, Twitter, MySpace, Instagram, and YouTube accounts in the past may present you with a serious problem in the future.
+What you post about your Facebook, Twitter, MySpace, Instagram, and YouTube accounts in the past may present you with a serious problem in the future.

-If you know that you have anything on your social media accounts that display you in a negative light, such as excessive drinking, drug use, gang signs, reviling pictures, hate speech or abusive language, you might want to consider hitting the delete button on these types of items.
+If you know that you have anything on your social media accounts that display you in a negative light, such as excessive drinking, drug use, gang signs, revealing pictures, hate speech or abusive language, you might want to consider hitting the delete button on these types of items.

 These days, hiring departments are beginning to seek out this type of information on their potential employees as a potential disqualifying factor for many positions.
-So do all you can to insure that your “good name” is properly represented is someone were to do a Google search on you.
+So do all you can to ensure that your “good name” is properly represented is someone were to do a Google search on you.

 Again, I want to reiterate that every department is different and that you should visit our correctional officer training page and select the state in which you are interested in applying for, and find more detailed information.
 If you have any further questions, feel free to leave a comment below.